Courses

 Description:

-Applied methods in regression analysis.
-Topics include univariate linear regression, techniques of multiple regression and model building, ANOVA as regression analysis, analysis of covariance, model selection and diagnostic checking techniques, nonlinear regression, and logistic regression.
+Applied methods in regression analysis with implementation in R. Topics include linear regression with mathematical examination of model assumptions and inferential procedures; multiple regression and model building, including collinearity, variable selection and inferential procedures; ANOVA as regression analysis; analysis of covariance; diagnostic checking techniques; generalized linear models, including logistic regression.

 Semester Course